-Let's take a moment to look back on the Summer of '99 Term: We started the term off with a big bang with a Hawaiian Pubever Night.
+Let's take a moment to look back on the Summer of '99 Term: We started the term off with a big bang with a Hawaiian Pub-Night.
 Thank you Damian and Peter for all the work you guys put in for that one.
 The publicity for that was amazing.
 A lot of people showed up that night...
 Next time, we'll make sure there's great music to keep them there.

-The cotton candy day was a great way to end the month of day May.
+The cotton candy day was a great way to end the month of May.
 Jen, thanks for showing us how to twirl those cones.
 Karen and Dave, thank you for making cotton candy during the lunch hour.
 Darryl, did you get to try all the different flavors?
-That ula day I had so much help; heck, even a tiger and two engineers vent pitched in.
+That day I had so much help; heck, even a tiger and two engineers pitched in.

 The movie guys and gal have wowed us with yet another term of great movies.
-An extra big thank-you to Daryl, for doing ends an amazing job throughout the whole term.
-Hey everyone, vell, (Here's my chance to advertise) there will be a movie on the e's a very last day of classes!!
+An extra big thank-you to Daryl, for doing an amazing job throughout the whole term.
+Hey everyone, (Here's my chance to advertise) there will be a movie on the very last day of classes!!

-lean Thank you to all the wonderful volunteers who helped out with the Canada Day Celebrations at Columbia Lake.
+Thank you to all the wonderful volunteers who helped out with the Canada Day Celebrations at Columbia Lake.
 I can't believe that it rained.
-It was so nice the day before and the day ever after.
+It was so nice the day before and the day after.
 Arrrgghh!
-But to everyone who did show up and stuck d be around to help out: A great BIG thank you!!!!
-The children had rent a great time!
+But to everyone who did show up and stuck around to help out: A great BIG thank you!!!!
+The children had a great time!
 Maria and Anne - you guys are great!!

 Ryan, you organized a great badminton tournament!!
-The advanced singles winner was Andy Kaczynski, Shahid Ullah d be won the intermediate level, the beginner's champion was Ranil and Sandanayake, and Andy and Heather took the open doubles.
+The advanced singles winner was Andy Kaczynski, Shahid Ullah won the intermediate level, the beginner's champion was Ranil Sandanayake, and Andy and Heather took the open doubles.
 The draw prizes went to Jovie Rampersad and Ryan Johnston.

-To round out the term, everyone is invited to the Faculty & just Student Pub in the Fishbowl (DC 1301), Wednesday, July 28th.
-There will be a BBQ in the quad between the DC and the MC (weather permitting... otherwise, the C&D will be providing nter sandwiches), and drinks (alcoholic and non) will be served in-1 be side.
-Come on out, have a pint with your prof, and celebrate The the end of this term!!
+To round out the term, everyone is invited to the Faculty & Student Pub in the Fishbowl (DC 1301), Wednesday, July 28th.
+There will be a BBQ in the quad between the DC and the MC (weather permitting... otherwise, the C&D will be providing sandwiches), and drinks (alcoholic and non) will be served inside.
+Come on out, have a pint with your prof, and celebrate the end of this term!!

-Congratulations to the MathSoc volleyball team, who finished ap 2nd in their division this week in the Campus Recreation leagues!
+Congratulations to the MathSoc volleyball team, who finished 2nd in their division this week in the Campus Recreation leagues!